oVirt/ovirt-site/source/feature/direct-lun.html.md

 ## Notes

-1. If two vDisks based on the same backing storage is still on discussion.
+1. If two vDisks can be based on the same backing storage is still on discussion.
 2.  <dt>
     Destination host